- Adapting your home

 Supported and sheltered housing

 Supported and sheltered housing allows people with disabilities, older people, and people with other support needs, to live as independently as possible.
+Supported housing can be the stepping stone to independent living.

 There are over 130 sheltered housing schemes in Cambridgeshire.
 All tenants living in sheltered housing have access to a support service.
 This could be a scheme manager or a visiting support service for people aged 65 years and above, to support independent living.